 Trait-based models founded on biophysical principles are becoming popular in planktonic ecological modeling, and justifiably so.
 They allow for slim, efficient models with a significant reduction in parameters, well suited for modeling the past and future climate changes.
-In their simplest-idealized form, trait-based models describe the ecosystem in one set of parameters defined by first principles, rooted in physics, chemistry, geometry, and evolution.
+In their idealized form, trait-based models describe the ecosystem in one set of parameters defined by first principles, rooted in physics, chemistry, geometry, and evolution.
 The result is an emerging ecosystem defined by physical and chemical limitations at the cell level.
-At present, however, a significant part of these parameters is not fully constrained, which potentially introduces a considerableconsiderable uncertainty to the model results.
+At present, however, a significant part of these parameters is not fully constrained, which potentially introduces considerable uncertainty to the model results.
 Here, we investigate how these parameters influence the ecosystem structure of one of the simplest trait-based models, the Nutrient-Unicellular-Multicellular (NUM) model.
-We describe the unicellular module of the NUM model and through an extensive parameter sensitivity analysis, we demonstrate that the model - with a large span in parameters - can capture the

-25 general features of the pico-, nano-, and micro planktonic ecosystem at in the southern California Currenta high-productivity upwelling system.
-We show-demonstrate that it is possible to narrow the range of parameters to get a stable, acceptable, solution.
-Finally, the we show that model - the model responds correctly in an oligotrophic downwelling system using parameters fitted to the upwelling system to a change in oceanographic setting.

-Our analysis demonstrates that the unicellular module of the NUM model is broadly accessible for the general non-expert

-30 without detailed_intimate_knowledge of the parameter settings, and that the first-principal approach is well suited for modeling poorly resolved region and ecosystem evolution during current and deep time climate change.
+We describe the unicellular module of the NUM model and through an extensive parameter sensitivity analysis, we demonstrate that the model - with a large span in parameters - can capture the general features of the pico-, nano-, and micro planktonic ecosystem in a high-productivity upwelling system.
+We demonstrate that it is possible to narrow the range of parameters to get a stable, acceptable, solution.
+Finally, the model responds correctly in an oligotrophic downwelling system using parameters fitted to the upwelling system.
+Our analysis demonstrates that the unicellular module of the NUM model is broadly accessible without detailed knowledge of the parameter settings, and that the first-principal approach is well suited for modeling poorly resolved region and ecosystem evolution during current and deep time climate change.